KoenSpoorenberg/coursera-getdata-035-course-project/README.md

 tidy.txt - result of the actions in run_analysis.R

-CodeBook.md - Description of the content of tidy.txt
+CodeBook.md - Description/explanation of the content of tidy.txt